St Helena Secondary College: Performance

-All of St Helena's students are encouraged to learn a musical instrument.
-There are currently four concert bands, with brass, woodwind and percussion instruments, four jazz bands, as well as many smaller ensembles.
+The college was involved in the Rock Eisteddfod annual competition to create dance routines until it ceased in 2012.
+The first college drama production, "I'm on TV" was staged in 2004.
+A musical production is held each year, and the Juanita Coco Award is awarded each year, named for former student Juanita Coco who died in a car accident in 1993.
+All of St Helena's students are encouraged to learn a musical instrument; there are currently four concert bands, with brass, woodwind and percussion instruments, four jazz bands, as well as many smaller ensembles.
 Each year, the Senior Concert Band and the Senior Jazz Band travel interstate to compete in band competitions.